Floya-dev/phish-hunter/README.md

 - [ ] Add feature to fetch older posts
 - [ ] Add an option to not show no hits
+- [ ] Daily report of top targeted brands or keywords